 Mutual respect across disciplines

-Multidisciplinary research which focuses on health, social, educational, mental and economic outcomes
+Multidisciplinary research which improves health, social, educational, mental and economic outcomes for young people

 Want to become a HDA Research Member?

 Any individual who is recognised by Healthy Development Adelaide as either:

 Having made a contribution to the advancement of community wellbeing and/or advancement